Airless Spray Equipment

 This video demonstrates a coating operative applying a filter to the suction hose on an airless spray unit.

-• The suction hose is the hose that sucks the paint from the container
+1. The suction hose is the hose that sucks the paint from the container.

-• Purpose made filters are also available, which attach to the suction hose
+2. Purpose-made filters are also available, which attach to the suction hose.

 Electric Airless Spray Equipment

-• Electric and petrol engine airless spray units are less popular than pneumatic pumps when using heavy-duty industrial coatings.
-There is, however, an increase in electric airless units as the equipment gets faster and more efficient
+1. Electric- and petrol-engine airless spray units are less popular than pneumatic pumps for heavy-duty industrial coatings.
+There is, however, an increase in electric airless units as the equipment gets faster and more efficient.

-• Although obvious, an electricity supply is essential
+3. Although obvious, an electricity supply is essential.

 Electric Airless Spray Unit